-How to Turn Off/Mute Camera Shutter Sound on iPhone and iPad
+How to Turn Off Camera Shutter Sound on iPhone and iPad

 Note: One thing worth noting is that there are some countries like Japan and Korea where users must have to keep the camera sound enabled.
-Hence, if you are living in such countries, you won’t be able to mute camera sound of your iOS device.
+Hence, if you are living in such countries, you won’t be able to mute the camera sound of your iOS device.

 Use the Mute or Ring/Silent Switch

-You can use the mute switch to comfortably turn off the shutter sound of the camera app.
+You can use the mute switch to turn off the shutter sound of the camera app comfortably.

 One thing you need to know that it will also mute incoming calls and notifications.
 So, once you have captured the photos, make sure to turn off the silent switch to unmute the notifications as well as incoming calls sound.